Application Process & Requirements

 Can I receive an MA in Political Science from Washington University?

 No. We do not offer terminal MAs in Political Science.
 However, you can receive your MA (without thesis) en route to your PhD, after being admitted to the program.
+Students do have the option to apply for and receive an MA in Statistics during their course of study.

 Is there a minimum GRE score?